andyfischer/react-elements/README.md

 This will transform the incoming props, but instead of creating an element, StyleWrap will apply the styles to the child element.

-Can be useful if you want to add CSS styling to an element that isn't declared above.
+Can be useful if you want to add CSS styling onto an element that isn't declared above.

 Example:

+    import { StyleWrap } from '@andyfischer/react-elements'

     <StyleWrap bg-slate-200>
       <table>